How to efile Form 1040 - IRS Federal Income Taxes

 Start your free return now!

-A tax professional can file the correct Fom 1040 for you, just provide the necessary information.
+A taxpert (or tax professional) can file the correct Fom 1040 for you.
+Just provide your tax information information and the taxpert will do the rest!
 There are multiple benefits to working with a live tax professional:

 - You can get answers to your tax questions from a licensed tax professional!

-- Have your TaxPro efile your Federal and/or State Tax Return(s) for you
+- Have your TaxPro efile or file your Federal and/or State Tax Return(s) for you

 - Have your TaxPro complete your tax return for either the current or previous tax year(s) for you!

-- Enjoy the peace of mind that your taxes are being handled by a profesional!
+- Enjoy the peace of mind that your taxes are being handled by a professional!

 Mail your tax return.

 If you choose to mail your tax return, it will take longer.
-If you are filing for a past year then you can only mail it, you can't e-file it.
-Download the IRS Form 1040 for the corresponding year (for forms from previous tax years, see history of Form 1040), fill it out, and mail it to a special mailing address that depends on which state you live in and whether you are attaching a payment to your return or not.
+If you are filing for a past Tax Year, then you can only mail your return; you can't e-file it.
+Download the IRS Form 1040 for the corresponding year (find tax forms for previous Tax Years), fill it out, and mail it to a special mailing address that depends on which state you live in and whether you are attaching a payment to your return or not.

 When Do I e-file or File Form 1040?